ooaikomo/OSINT-Threat-Intelligence-Assessment/README.md

 The lab demonstrates how SOC and CTI analysts can use passive intelligence collection to identify phishing risk, brand impersonation exposure, infrastructure visibility, and identity-centric threat vectors without interacting with or testing target systems.

-The emphasis is on defensive intelligence, business risk understanding, and attacker tradecraft rather than exploitation.
+The emphasis is on defensive intelligence, understanding business risk, and attacker tradecraft, rather than exploitation.

 ---